knuckleswtf/scribe/docs/contributing.md

 ```

 ## Principles
+- Don't submit sloppy work.
-- You don't have to be friendly, but please be polite.
+- Don't be a dick.
+You don't have to be friendly or nice, but please be respectful of other contributors.
+- Focus on the contribution, not the contributor..
 - Remember that people have other things to deal with in their lives, so don't expect the maintainers to respond to your PRs and issues instantly.
-- Don't submit sloppy work.

 ```eval_rst
 ..
 Tip:: Before contributing: if you're making a code change, look through open pull requests to see if there's one for the feature/fix already.